May 10th, 2017

 3. Create a positive virtual presence

 Here are ways to help grow your virtual presence:

 – Seek out blogs in your industry or field that interest you

 – Become a contributor to a blog hosted by another leader in your industry

 – Engage in thought leadership discussions on LinkedIn

 4. Build relationships

-Scour social media sites such as LinkedIn and Facebook to find out if there are people at companies you want to work for, or in your career path and above you in level, who have blogs.
-Get to know their blog and start networking with them.
-Post a positive comment on their site to start a conversation with them.
-You can also reference a book or speech they gave in your own blog or site — it is likely that the person is monitoring their blog and will respond to you.
+Scour social media sites such as LinkedIn and Facebook.
+Find out if you know people at companies you want to work for.
+Or people traveling your ideal career path.
+Or people above you in position level.
+Do these people have blogs?
+Do they post pieces on LinkedIn?
+Get to know their content and start networking with them.
+Post a positive comment on their site/page to start a conversation with them.
+You can also reference a book or speech they gave in your own blog or site.
+It is likely that the person is monitoring their blog and will respond to you.

-While over half of the respondents to an Ajilon survey do not feel that it is fair for the information they have online about themselves to be a factor in the hiring process, it is now part of the norm.
-See what else you can do to use social media in your job search with our white paper: Social Media Opens New Doors for HR Professionals.
+While it may not feel fair for information found online to be a factor in the hiring process, it is now part of the norm.
+See what else you can do to use social media in your job search.